aditisingh2912/RAG-Based-Multimodal-Fake-News-Detection-/README.md

  pip install -r requirements.txt
 ```
 # Project Status
-I am still working on this project so come at the project after a while  .You might see something amazing
+I am still working on this project so come at the project after a while  .You might see something amazing , till then stay tuned